Countly/countly-sdk-documentation/react_native_bridged/next.md

 <p>
   You can take a look at our sample application in the
   <a href="https://github.com/Countly/countly-sdk-react-native-bridge/tree/master/example" target="_self" rel="undefined">Github repo</a>.
-  It shows, how most of the functionalities can be used.
+  It should show how most of the functionalities can be used.
 </p>
 <h1>Adding the SDK to the project</h1>
 <p>